 What can I do about faded paint?

 There are a few options at your disposal.
 You can go with something like an exterior detail including a cut polish.
 This takes the oxidation out of your clear coat and brings it back to a showroom shine.
 If your clear coat is damaged, you may need to reapply paint and clear coat.
-This can be done with a hood or trunk respray, front or rear quarter panel repair, or smaller touch ups.
+This can be done with a hood or trunk respray, or a front or rear quarter panel repair.
 We are able to match any paint ever manufactured, and the only thing that CAN’T be matched is the blending skills of our paint team.
 Repairs are invisible to the naked eye and look just like they came from the factory.